datacorner/ydata-profiling-multiple/README.md

 # ydata-profiling-multiple
-This python script just leverage ydata-profiling in profiling multiple files in a row.
+This python script leverages ydata-profiling to profile several files in a same folder.
+It also creates a way to nagigate easily between those profiles by creating a global html navigation.